ooooak/kill-pp/README.md

-# Kill UpWrok
+# Kill PP
-Kill UpWork After 20m if pc is ideal
+Kill Process(default: upwork.exe) by name if windows idle for some time(default: 20m)